To get to an understanding of why you and your girlfriend keep fighting, you will have to figure out what the underlying problem is.

 Whatever caused those first few fights should be your focus.

-It may be difficult for you to understand this right now because you may still be emotional over your last fight with her and relatively upset.
+It is difficult for you to comprehend this right now, being emotional over your last fight with her and relatively upset.

-If this is the case, try to calm yourself down for a few moments.
+Should this be the case, calm yourself down for a few moments.

-Try to do something to keep you from allowing your emotions to get the best of you.
+Do an activity to keep you from letting your emotions get the best of you.

 I need you to be as objective as possible.

-If you aren’t, you will continue looking at this from a lens of accusation and victimization.
+If you aren’t, you persist in looking at this from a lens of accusation and victimization.

-Now that you are more clearheaded, examine where you may have been wrong in your first few fights.
+Now that you are more clearheaded, examine where you were wrong in your first few fights.

-Perhaps you weren’t the catalyst of the actual fight but you didn’t necessarily help in resolving the situation.
+You weren’t the catalyst of the fight but you didn’t help in resolving the situation.

-You believe that you are in the right and hence you aren’t willing to understand what her reasoning may have been for what she did.
+You believe that you are in the right and you are adverse to accepting her reasoning for doing what she did.

-If you can actually pinpoint moments in the past where you have been impatient with her or uncaring, these may also be clues that can help you understand why those first few fights occurred in the first place.
+When you pinpoint moments in the past where you have been impatient with her or uncaring, these are clues that give further insight into why those first few fights occurred in the first place.

 There is normally an emotional underbelly to all of this.

-Perhaps there was something that she asked you about that you can now clearly remember you didn’t give her or help her with.
+There was something that she asked you about that you clearly remember you didn’t give her or help her with.

-Once you are willing to accept some responsibility for some of these fights and you are willing to start by telling her that you acknowledge them, she would be more open to looking at her own actions and also being willing to correct them.
+Once you accept responsibility for a number of these fights, and you tell her that you acknowledge this, she would be open to looking at her own actions with an inclination to correct them.